surf-visualization/blospray/readme.md

 XXX These notes are work-in-progress.

-Within OSPray there's three levels at which volumetric data and its rendering is handled:
+Within OSPRay there's three levels at which volumetric data and its rendering is handled:

 1. The raw volume data.
-In OSPRay these are stored in data buffers creating using `ospNewData()`.
+In OSPRay these are stored in generic data buffers created using `ospNewData()`.
    These buffers only contain basic properties relating to the data, such as the type of value (e.g. `float`), number of values (but not volume dimension) and data sharing flags.

-2. The volume object, i.e. an `OSPVolume`.
+2. The volume object, i.e. `OSPVolume`.
 This object references the data buffer holding the raw volume data and also holds volume-specific properties.
 These properties relate both to the volume itself (e.g. grid spacing and data range), but also to rendering the volume (e.g. sampling rate to use and the